-Job ads that emphasize values can sound a bit corny.
-I’ve definitely found myself sneering at ads that gush about the company culture and how important cultural fit and values are.
-Like, I’m not dating you, I’m applying to work for you, right?
-But although some organizations emphasize culture over skill to the point of self-parody, culture and values really do matter.
+Value-driven job advertisements can come out as a little cheesy.
+Ads that gush about the corporate culture and emphasize the benefits of cultural fit and values have definitely made me smirk.
+Like, I’m applying to work for you, not dating you, right?
+But despite the self-parodying emphasis some firms place on culture above skill, culture and values do important.
 A lot.
-The last thing you want is a batch of new hires who make everyone else uncomfortable.
-Or the opposite- you don’t want your existing workforce to exclude or bully your bright new hires.
+The last thing you need is a group of new hires who are uneasy with everyone else.
+Alternately, you don’t want your current employees to intimidate or exclude your talented new hires.

 Those five service members will be facing “severe consequences” for their actions, possibly even dismissal.